Casisdead: 2015–2016: Commercial 2 EP and singles

 In September 2015, Cas issued a limited release of the Commercial 2 EP, which was only sold in cassette tape format via his website.
 Cas provided a further limited release of the Commercial 2 cassettes in December 2015 via his website.

 Casisdead released the single "Simon" in January 2016 with an accompanying video.
 The track is produced by Skywlkr and the video is directed by Cas.

 In May 2016, Casisdead released the upbeat single "Before This" with a highly stylised video directed by the rapper set around the domestic theme of grocery shopping and cooking.
 The track is a collaboration between Cas and Later – a duo comprising London producer Dominik Binegger and Norwegian singer/songwriter Linn Carin Dirdal.

 Casisdead features on two tracks on Giggs album Landlord released on 5 August 2016.
 Cas raps on "501 Hollow & Heston" and also on "Lyrical Combat".
 The two rappers first collaborated in November 2015 when Giggs featured on a remix of Casisdead's "What's My Name?"
 Giggs released "501" as the second single from his album with a video directed by Casisdead featuring the rappers in a car mechanic's workshop.

 Cas featured on Tricky's EP Obia released on 30 September 2016: he contributes his lyrics to a reworked version of "Does It" (the single is originally from Tricky's False Idols album).

-2023: Famous Last Words
+2023-Present: Famous Last Words and features

 On 27 October 2023, Casisdead released his first studio album, Famous Last Words.
 Seven of the album's 23 tracks had been previously released as singles.
 Johnny Jewel and MSM have been identified as the album's primary producers, though a variety of other people have been credited for production on parts of the album, including Stranger Things composer Kyle Dixon.
 Famous Last Words has been described as "a work of vivid storytelling and dense world-building" that "marr[ies] '80s synth-pop influences with a bleak lyricism".

+On 26 February 2025, Casisdead appeared on the track "Still The Same" by drum and bass artist Goldie.
+Released with a music video, the collaboration was the leading single from Goldie's album Alpha Omega.